badsyntax/express-project-boilerplate/README.md

 ## MVC

-THe express backend uses custom Model, View, ViewModel and Controller classes.
+This system extends express to provide a more verbose and automated MVC system.
 A router handler is used to route requests to controllers.
-Controllers create the viewmodels, and handle user input.
+Controllers create the ViewModels and handle user input.
+ViewModels retrieve data models and provide that data to the views.

+## Templating

+You can retrieve data in the ViewModels asyncronously via Q promises.
+Handlebars templating is used to display the data in the views.
+Generally you want to use a ViewModel for every view.

 ## Sublime Text config: